zenUnicorn/Agentic-RAG-LangChain/README.md

 ## 📐 Set Up

-In the initial project phase, the documents are loaded using **CSVLoader** and indexed.
+The documents are loaded and indexed using **CSVLoader** in the initial project phase.
 Indexing is a fundamental process for storing and organizing data from diverse sources into a vector store, a structure essential for efficient storage and retrieval.
 This process involves the following steps:

 - Select a splitting method and its hyperparameters: we will use the **RecursiveCharacterTextSplitter**.